pschachte/wybe/WYBE.md

 been made; in this case, the compiler will assume the output(s) will be identical.
 The compiler may also reorder calls however it likes, as long as all the inputs to a proc are available when the proc is called.
-As long as your code is purely logical, all of these optimisations and more are perfectly safe.
+As long as your code is purely logical, all these optimisations and more are perfectly safe.

 However, occasionally it is important that the compiler not perform such optimisations.
 For example, the `exit` command has no outputs, it is only executed for its effect